Node.js Integration

 password: await hash(password),

-riskScore: risk.risk_score,
+riskScore: result.risk_score,

 });